gnieb/wedding-cermony-site/README.md

 # Welcome to Our Wedding!

+## Pages - Planning
+in progress.
+- Grace and Noah
+- The Timeline?
+- The Ceremony?
+- The Bridal Party

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).